hpi-swa/smalltalkCI/docs/COVERAGE.md

   - The output format of the Coverage data
   - May be either `#coveralls` or `#lcov`

-When running smalltalkCI on TravisCI or AppVeyor with the `#coveralls` coverage format, the results will be uploaded to [Coveralls][coveralls] automatically.
+When running smalltalkCI on Travis CI or AppVeyor with the `#coveralls` coverage format, the results will be uploaded to [Coveralls][coveralls] automatically.
 Make sure your repository is [added to Coveralls][coveralls_new].

 ## Uploading with different CI-services/Coverage reporters